The Truth About Justice ---Caylee's Justice Never Came

 He said, She said??

-Some are skeptical about anything that some tv stations air....the video provided that Casey admits she killed Caylee and hid the body.
+Some are skeptical about anything that some tv stations air....one station aired video that stated that Casey admitted she killed Caylee and hid the body.
 Just for your consideration...

 There is a higher court than courts of justice and that is the court of conscience.